 1. "I Hope You Dance"

-Honorable mentions: "(Now You See Me) Now You Don't," "Why They Call It Falling," "Something Worth Leaving Behind," "The Wrong Girl," "Solitary Thinkin,'" "Mendocino County Line" (duet with Willie Nelson), and "The Way I'm Livin'.'
+Honorable mentions: "You've Got to Talk to Me," "Mama Lost Her Smile," "(Now You See Me) Now You Don't," "Why They Call It Falling," "Something Worth Leaving Behind," "The Wrong Girl," "Solitary Thinkin,'" "Mendocino County Line" (duet with Willie Nelson), and "The Way I'm Livin'"

 This story originally ran on May 29, 2021.